Fife and drum corps: History

 The rise of the modern army began in the late 16th century and evolved throughout the 18th century.
 Drilling to precise and increasingly complicated geometric movements in close order formation, armies adapted and trained fifers and drummers to signal preparatory alerts and execution signals as well as times of day for the troops.
-It became customary for each company of 100 or so men to be assigned 2 fifers and 2 drummers to sound signals, hours and alarms, as well as play popular music on the march.
+It became customary for each company of 100 or so men to be assigned a fifer, a snare drummer and a bass drummer to sound signals, hours and alarms, as well as play popular music on the march.
 This pattern was also practised in the U.S. services from the Revolutionary War up until the late 19th Century.
 When the companies of a Regiment or Battalion were gathered together, it was customary to assemble the fifes and drums from all the companies into a 'band' to march at the head of the column on parade.
 When a regimental military band (woodwinds and brass) were also present, the fifes and drums marched at the head, followed by the military band.
 This is still the custom with British Regimental bands.
 To this day, the drum major's preparatory command to move a British Army band is, "Band and Drums...".
 This is referring back to the segregation of the fifes and drums as a separate entity from a military band.

 The Fort Henry Guard Fife and Drum Corps.

 Fifes have always been an infantry musical instrument.
-Assigned at the company level with 2 fifes and 2 drums per company (or formed as a band at the regimental level), fifes and drums were used to regulate the daily activities of the troops.
+Assigned at the company level with a fife and 2 drums (snare and bass) per company (or formed as a band at the regimental level), fifes and drums were used to regulate the daily activities of the troops.
 They signaled when the troops should rise in the morning and retire at night, when to eat, when to assemble, and to sound an alarm.
-The infantry used side drums (snare drum and the bass drum).
+The infantry used side drums (snare and bass drums).
 When detached to the companies, the drummers used only the side drums.
 Cavalry and Dragoon (mounted infantry) units did not use them, instead utilizing bugles to signal commands.
 The only remaining Fife and Drum Corps in the American Military is the Fife and Drum Corps of the 3rd U.S. Infantry Regiment (The Old Guard), a ceremonial Army unit based out of Ft.
 Myer, Virginia, raised in 1960.

 The Colonial Williamsburg Fifes and Drums, founded in 1958 by the Colonial Williamsburg Foundation, is a professional corps made up of young musicians between the ages of 10 and 18.
 They are a fine representation of what a fife and drum corps would have looked and sounded like during the mid-eighteenth century when company fifers and drummers came together as a single unit for marches, trooping of the colors, and parades.
 The Colonial Williamsburg Fifes and Drums depict the Virginia State Garrison Regiment, which served in the Tidewater area of Virginia shortly after the American Revolution.